4.9-Stars

 4. Are inspections required for new or upgraded electrical installations?

 Licensed electricians are expected to keep records of each job, including certificates of electrical safety, circuit diagrams, test results and warranties provided.
-These records help comply with regulations and assist with liability issues down the track if any problems emerge.
+These records help comply with regulations and assist with liability issues if any problems emerge.

 Staying Informed and Updated

-If you need any electrical work completed in your home or business, you can be confident that Bright Force Electrical will handle the job properly.
+Bright Force Electrical will handle the job properly if you need electrical work completed at home or at work.
 As a fully licensed and insured company, we have extensive experience meeting all the regulatory requirements discussed in this article.

-Give us a call today to discuss your project and get a free quote.
-Our team of qualified electricians can inspect your current system, recommend any upgrades that may be needed, and complete any new installs to the highest standard of safety and compliance.
-Contact Bright Force Electrical - we’re here to ensure your electrical needs are met according to Australian regulations.
+Call us today to discuss your project and get a free quote.
+Our team of qualified electricians can inspect your current system, recommend any needed upgrades, and complete any new installs to the highest standard of safety and compliance.
+Contact Bright Force Electrical—we’re here to ensure your electrical needs are met according to Australian regulations.

 Related Articles